batibot323/law-node-01/README.md

 The user should be able to reorder the tasks in the TODO list - POST (you have to change order of the other tasks, should have an `order` table instead of using `cards` table to order)

-A task in the TODO list should be able to handle being moved more than 50 times
+A task in the TODO list should be able to handle being moved more than 50 times - This should be done based on the design I've done.

-A task in the TODO list should be able to handle being moved to more than one task away from its current position
+A task in the TODO list should be able to handle being moved to more than one task away from its current position - This should be done based on the design I've done.

 # Thoughts